codedbyaman/codedbyaman/README.md

 A modern Android application built with Jetpack Compose and Material 3, showcasing popular movies and trailers using the TMDb API.

 ###  [UiTestify- iOS](https://github.com/codedbyaman/UiTestify-iOS)
-A Jetpack Compose UI testing app built with Espresso.
-Focused on demonstrating clean architecture and reusable testing patterns in Android.
+A XCUIT UI testing app built with Swift.
+Focused on demonstrating clean architecture and reusable testing patterns in iOS.

 ### 🧪 [aTable](https://github.com/codedbyaman/aTable)
 A mobile UI QA tool designed to improve the validation of tabular data and complex layouts.